brooklynrail/brooklynrail-platform/content/events/2022/04/the-awakening-tavares-strachan.md

 title: "The Awakening: Tavares Strachan"
 deck: Featuring Strachan and Amanda Amanda Gluibizzi
 summary: Artist Tavares Strachan joins Rail Art Editor Amanda Gluibizzi for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Funto Omojola.
 people:
   - person: tavares-strachan
   - person: amanda-gluibizzi